Analysis | NFL draft grades for every team: 49ers get an A, Packers earn a D

 Atlanta Falcons: B

-The Falcons now must face Tom Brady and Teddy Bridgewater as well as Drew Brees in NFC South play, and they focused on their pass defense.
+The Falcons now must face Tom Brady, Teddy Bridgewater and Drew Brees in divisional play, so they focused on their pass defense.
 Taking CB A.J.
-Terrell was a sound move at 16th overall and second-rounder Marlon Davidson should bolster the pass rush whether he lines up at DE or DT.
+Terrell was a sound move at No. 16, and second-rounder Marlon Davidson should bolster the pass rush whether he lines up at end or tackle.

 Carolina Panthers: B

 The Panthers devoted every pick to their defense and did plenty to upgrade it.
-DT Derrick Brown was worthy of the seventh overall choice.
-Second-round pass rusher Yetur Gross-Matos was considered a first-round talent by some observers, and S Jeremy Chinn was a good value late in Round 2.
-The biggest question is whether Carolina should have done something — anything — on the offensive side.
+DT Derrick Brown was worthy of the No. 7 choice.
+Some considered second-round pass rusher Yetur Gross-Matos a first-round talent, and S Jeremy Chinn was a good value late in that round.
+The biggest question is whether Carolina should have done something — anything — on offense.

 New Orleans Saints: C

 There’s plenty to like about what the Saints did.
-It’s unusual to use a first-round pick on an interior offensive lineman but getting Cesar Ruiz was worth the 24th choice and his arrival should benefit QB Drew Brees.
-Getting LB Zack Baun in Round 3 was a tremendous value and TE Adam Trautman, another third-rounder, also could have a role.
-The only issue is whether it’s advisable to allow yourself to have only draft three picks before the seventh round.
+It’s unusual to use a first-round pick on an interior offensive lineman, but Cesar Ruiz was worth the 24th choice, and his arrival should benefit QB Drew Brees.
+Getting LB Zack Baun in Round 3 was tremendous value, and TE Adam Trautman, another third-rounder, also could have a role.
+The only issue is whether it’s advisable to allow yourself to have only three picks before the seventh round.

 Tampa Bay Buccaneers: A-

-It was a good few days for the Bucs, who traded for TE Rob Gronkowski before the draft and then were both lucky and wise when they were able to get T Tristan Wirfs by trading up one spot to 13th overall Thursday night.
+It was a good few days for the Bucs, who traded for TE Rob Gronkowski and then were both lucky and wise when they were able to get Wirfs by trading up one spot to 13th overall.
 Both moves help QB Tom Brady immensely.
 The Bucs continued to address major needs with second-round S Antoine Winfield Jr. and third-round RB Ke’Shawn Vaughn.
-They’re suddenly in win-now mode with Brady’s arrival and they’ve done plenty to improve Brady’s chances of making the post-Patriots portion of his career successful.
+They’re suddenly in win-now mode, and they’ve done plenty to improve Brady’s chances of making the post-Patriots portion of his career successful.

 NFC West